mike10004/antiprint/README.md

 ## Caveats

+### Incompatible with some other Chrome extensions

 This extension is incompatible with some other extensions that affect a browser's fingerprint.
 Specifically, errors may occur when this extension is enabled alongside other extensions that define properties on `window.navigator` without allowing those definitions to be overwritten.
 An example of such an extension that is unfortunately incompatible is the excellent [User-Agent Switcher for Chrome][chrome-ua-switcher].

+### Firefox webdriver support

+The `extensible-firefox-webdriver` artifact provides an implementation of a Firefox webdriver that supports installing unsigned extensions.
+This is a feature in the webdriver spec that is not yet supported by the Selenium Java library (as of version 3.7.1).
+The naming convention for the artifact version is `A.B.CxD.E`, where `A.B.C` is the Selenium Java version and `D.E` is the Antiprint extension version.
+For example, the version compatible with Selenium Java 3.7.1 is `3.7.1x0.6`.

 ## Acknowledgments